yancong/datacenter/index.md

 <span style="color: #FFFFFF">Welcome to Looking for the Cloud: a data center walk in Science Park, Amsterdam </span>

 The walking tour took place on May 27, 2022.
-I'm open to organize more walks both with individuals or small groups.
-If you'd like to join please write to yancongphoto _ (at) _ gmail _ (dot) _ com
+I'd like to organize more walks —— if you're interested in joining a future walk please write to yancongphoto _ (at) _ gmail _ (dot) _ com

+If you'd like to explore other data center-dense areas in Amsterdam together, please also reach out to me!

 1. Documentation of the walking tour: [click here](https://docs.google.com/document/d/1UdR0nZzYm5bE6HU1GwBc9xzGpMu-6eJfcLy2GhZdpsg/edit#)